Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 ## Steps

-1. Change between lines 5-25 of parameters in deploy-vars.ps1
-2. Run install.ps1
+1. clone repo or download this folder
+2. generate ssh key and put it in the `./certs/` folder
+3. gather Red Hat Subscription info
+4. Change `deployment.vars.ps1`
+5. Open the latest version of Powershell and run `install.ps1`
-3. Wait for install to complete
+6. Wait for install to complete